astrostitch/Poke-Fights/README.md

 ## Profile
 You will have a Profile that you can access once you choose the pokemon.

-In the profile it will be the pokemons you have with all the attacks and stats and the inventory of pokeballs and health potions
+In the profile will be the pokemons you have with all the attacks and stats and the inventory of pokeballs and health potions

 [![imagen-2024-11-15-200115028.png](https://i.postimg.cc/w388frNW/imagen-2024-11-15-200115028.png)](https://postimg.cc/K3NH4JJL)

 ### Pokemon Stats
-The pokemons either if it's yours or enemy have the same number stats that will be:
+The pokemons either if it's yours or enemy, have the same number stats that will be:

 > * name
 > * health